prajeshElEvEn/clock/README.md

 ## Features

 - Chrome Extension(to be published)
-- Show Local Date and Time
+- Shows Local Date and Time
 - Minimalistic UI
 - Dark/Light Mode
 - Github switch to visit the source code and additional info.